98 datasets found

 Description

-In April 2025, about ****** teachers and other private educational staff quit their jobs in the United States.
-The number of quits among staff in the educational services industry reached its highest point since the beginning of the COVID-19 pandemic in April 2022.
-The number of quits dropped during the first months of the pandemic, but started to rise again towards the end of 2020.
+In July 2025, about ****** teachers and other educational staff in the United States quit their jobs.
+The number of staff quitting the educational services industry reached its highest point since the beginning of the COVID-19 pandemic in January 2022, with ****** departures in that month.
+The number of quits dropped during the first months of the pandemic, but started to rise again in mid-2020.
+The seasonally adjusted number of quits in the educational services sector can be accessed here.

 • ceicdata.com